microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** include response headers with any additional values needed for a GET request to the status monitor (e.g. location).

-:ballot_box_with_check: **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation, but do not include an api-version query parameter.
+:ballot_box_with_check: **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation.

+:ballot_box_with_check: **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request if it is required by the get operation on the status monitor.

+:ballot_box_with_check: **YOU SHOULD** allow any valid value of the `api-version` query parameter to be used in the get operation on the status monitor.

 #### Obtaining status and results of long-running operations